 Lehigh language courses taken for credit do not count toward department course requirements but do count toward the total number of credits (42 or 48) needed to graduate.

-Examinations for the Doctor of Philosophy Program in English
+Examinations for Lehigh University’s Doctor of Philosophy Program in English

 The exam is comprised of two written parts, a primary research area (five hours) and a secondary area (two hours), followed by a two-hour oral examination.

 The exam is given by three English faculty members, two for the primary research area and one for the secondary area.
 The exam committee is chaired by one of the primary area examiners.
 A faculty member cannot examine a student in more than one area.
 A student may elect to invite an additional examiner from another department for either (but not both) of the exam areas.